For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Let customers securely save payment methods when making a purchase and present saved payment methods to customers when they return.
 You can manage saved payment methods using the API.

-Paddle automatically saves payment methods for subscriptions when customers sign up, and you can also let customers save payment methods when buying one-time items using Paddle Checkout.
+Paddle lets customers save their payment methods when purchasing one-time items and subscriptions using Paddle Checkout.

 Once saved, you can securely present returning customers with their saved payment methods in the future.
 This creates a friction-free checkout experience by removing the need to manually enter payment details each time.